Using data to optimize operations

 “I’m always surprised there’s not more women in IT.
 Many of us are born with natural multi-tasking skills.
 IT is a great place to apply that, whether it’s developing a product, managing a project or teaching.

 It’s also a field you can apply creativity.
-I love to cook, and recently renovated my kitchen; I put a lot of time and effort into the small details.
-The result is a beautiful, unique and functional space.
+I love to cook, and recently redid my garden; I put a lot of time and effort into the small details.
+The result is a beautiful and unique space.
 In a strange way, the world of IT innovation is similar.
-It’s a place that when you put your creativity into, you will excel and get results.”
+It’s a place that when you put your creativity into it, you will excel and get results.”